DanielMontecino/fast-api-deployment/docs/challenge.md

 The current model selection is not static and can be changed if improvements are implemented in other models such as XGBoost or if other requirements need to be considered.

+## Model transcription

+Some of the features about transcribe the model into the DelayModel class are:

+1. Features and threshold in minutes were defined in constants.py file to separate static parameters from the code.
+2. Processing function were defined in processing_utils.py file to separate them from the model.
+3. When preprocessing, feature "min_diff" is only computed when target_column is given, meaning that ground truth is available in the data.
+In production, "min_diff" can not be computed since the time of flight operation is unknown.
+4. When fitting the model, the fitted model is dumped so it can be loaded in future executions.
+5. When predicting, if the model was not fitted but it was dumped before, it is loaded.

+On the other hand, the data path defined in test_model.py was wrong, so it was changed.
+The features defined in this file were also modified to match computed ones.